Can someone please explain…?

 Can someone please explain to me why there are still people who don’t?

-6 Responses to “The Facts about Social Media”
+6 replies on “The Facts about Social Media”

 Thanks Jeff for the shout out.
 It is amazing why some people are fighting against using social media when there is almost only upside.
 Sorry I can’t explain it for you…